 Click here for a map and detailed list, with latitude and longitude, of all the artificial reefs in Sarasota County.

-Contained on this page is a listing of artificial reefs in Manatee County.
+Contained on this page is a listing of guides to lead you around Sarasota Bay.

 Here is a listing of artificial reefs throughout the state of Florida.